Feeling anxious about online study? It's only natural! We've got some tips to help you get in the zone.

 Organised email inboxes

 If you want your documents available to you wherever you go, try using a cloud office application, such as Google Docs.
-It has the same feel and function as your standard Microsoft Office programs, but your documents are stored online, so you can access them on any device with an internet connection, and collaborate with classmates on assignments with changes auto-saved.
+It has the same feel and function as your standard Microsoft Office programs, but your documents are stored online, so you can access them on any device with an internet connection.
+The best part?
+You can collaborate with classmates on assignments with changes auto-saved.

-Commonly Blackboard or Canvas are the platforms used to present your course announcements and content, including class notes and resources.
-You’ll need to download this software to be able to participate in online course activities and join live tutor sessions.
-Clear instructions for how to successfully complete set-up and get up and running are readily available within your uni LMS.
+Commonly, Blackboard or Canvas are the platforms used by universities to present course announcements and content, including class notes and resources.
+Check with your university lecturer on which your uni uses, and then download the software if needed.
+Clear instructions for how to successfully complete set-up and get up and running are usually readily available within your uni LMS.

 A darn great study space